nhsx/ELM4PSIR/model_card.md

 ## Model Details

 The implementation of the ELM4PSIR within this repository was created as part of an NHS England PhD internship project undertaken by Niall Taylor.
-This model card describes the updated version of the model.

 ## Model Use
 ### Intended Use